 Center researchers will assist the FDA in driving innovation in medical product development, as well as in advancing laboratory, population, behavioral and manufacturing sciences.

-The M-CERSI focuses on three key FDA priorities:
+The M-CERSI focuses on four key FDA priorities:

 - improving pre-clinical assessments of the safety and efficacy of new drugs and devices;